How Long Does an Annulment Take?

 Annulment vs. Divorce

 It is important to note that an annulment is not the same thing as a divorce.
 A divorce simply ends the legal contract of marriage.
-An annulment, however, declares that the marriage never happened.
+An annulment, however, declares that the wedding was not legally binding.
 This is why it is important to speak with a qualified Catholic annulment lawyer before making any decisions.

 How Long Does an Annulment TakeArtboard 2.jpg